A number of sustainable development projects are currently underway at Mt Piper power station.

 - a conveyor system which carries coal from the unloader building to the power station

-EnergyAustralia is currently re-assessing the project and intends to submit a modification application to the Department of Planning and Environment in August 2018.
+EnergyAustralia submitted a modification application to the Department of Planning and Environment in August 2018.
 The modification was approved in January 2019.
 The application included a revised design to improve efficiency and reduce the environmental impacts of the development, as well as a request to extend to the required start date of the approval permit.

 Our aim is to get an outcome that’s good for the environment and the community, and to ensure no interruption to Mt Piper power station that supplies up to 15 per cent of New South Wales’ electricity demand, the equivalent of 1.2 million homes.

 2009 project approval